By DeVry University

 While you're used to powering through multiple tasks in a day, it's important to consider that the rate at which your child learns may be different from yours or from other children.
 When assisting with schoolwork, try to let your child guide the pace for learning.

 5. Set Aside Time for Creativity and Exercise

 Play time, creativity and exercise can be just as important as learning.
 Set aside a little time each day to do something creative, exercise or go outdoors.

 6. Stay Connected with Teachers

-In most cases, your kid's teachers are just an email away.
+If your kids are e-learning through a public or private school, their teachers are just an email away.
 Don't be afraid to reach out when your child needs a little extra help, encouragement or clarification on an assignment, suggests K12.

 7. Lean on the Experts